JaydipSingh/genie_tutorial/README.md

      chmod -R +rw Fedora40 && rm -rf Fedora40

  **Step - 2**  The lists the prerequisite packages that need to be installed to be able to configure, build and run ROOT.
+You can install these packages from anywhere not dependent on folder label.

     yum install git make cmake gcc-c++ gcc binutils xrootd-client-devel.x86_64 root-net-davix.x86_64 libX11-devel libXpm-devel libXft-devel libXext-devel python \